 The primary mission of the Building Department is to provide quality service to the community that is knowledgeable, efficient, comprehensive and helpful to the public.
 The intention is to safeguard life, health, property and public welfare by regulating and controlling the construction, quality of materials, use of all buildings and structures within the Town of Newtown.
 The department is responsible for the administration and enforcement of the uniform codes and related Federal, State, and Town adopted laws and ordinances.
 Website: BUILDING DEPT

-The budget for the Building department, for fiscal year 2019-20 has decreased by (\$22,703) or (5.1%).
-Decrease is mainly due to reducing an open full time position to part time (15 hours per week).
+The budget for the Building department, for fiscal year 2019-20 has increased by \$18,426 or 4.1%.
+Increase is mainly due to an increase in wages and pension contributions.

 BUILDING DEPARTMENT BUDGET